 Courses are prescribed with a set number of credits.
 These credits are divided into three components: lectures, exercises, and experiments.
 For example, a "2-1-0" credit course is a course in which 2 credits are for lectures, 1 credit for exercises, and 0 credits for experiments (i.e., the course doesn't have any experiments).
-When course credits are written in this format, the left number is always the number of credits for lectures, the middle number is always the number of credits for experiments.
+When course credits are written in this format, the left number is always the number of credits for lectures, the middle number is always the number of credits for exercises, and the right number is always the number of credits for experiments.